Bremerton Puget Sound Naval Shipyard

 Bremerton Shipyard Today

-The shipyard remains Kitsap County’s largest employer and recently had a “hiring blitz” in early 2019, employing over 750 additional people.
+The shipyard remains Kitsap County’s largest employer and had a “hiring blitz” in early 2019, employing over 750 additional people.
 There are currently over 14,000 workers at the shipyard.

 Page Edited by Patient Advocate Dave Foster